Pepperstone logo

 Pepperstone trades in what are known as oil CFDs, or Contracts For Differences, which are cash-settled and non-deliverable.
 This allows you to trade long or short with equal ease, without worrying about the ownership or delivery of the underlying commodity.

 Leverage allows traders to increase their exposure to the oil market without needing the full amount of capital that the position would typically require.
-This is achieved through margin trading of Contracts for Difference (CFDs), where the broker effectively lends the trader additional funds to amplify their market position.
+This is achieved through margin trading of Contracts for Difference (CFDs), where the broker enables the trader to amplify their market position by covering the difference between the initial margin and the full value of the trade.

 For example, if a trader has $500 in their account and the broker offers 10:1 leverage, the trader can control a position worth up to $5,000 in the oil market.
 This means the trader can take a larger position than their account balance would normally permit, leveraging the initial deposit to increase potential returns.